-The Title IX/Compliance officer or designee will receive and investigate formal complaints that involve only students.
-The assistant superintendent of human resources or designee will receive and investigate formal complaints when allegations of discrimination are brought against employees or other adults.
-School or district administrators who receive a formal complaint of discrimination or discriminatory harassment will promptly notify the Title IX/Compliance officer or assistant superintendent of human resources and forward a copy of the complaint.
+The Title IX/Civil Rights Compliance Officer or designee will receive and investigate formal complaints that involve only students.
+The executive director of human resources or designee will receive and investigate formal complaints when allegations of discrimination are brought against employees or other adults.
+School or district administrators who receive a formal complaint of discrimination or discriminatory harassment will promptly notify the Title IX/Civil Rights Compliance Officer or executive director of human resources and forward a copy of the complaint.

-- B. The allegations of discrimination or discriminatory harassment shall: - 1. be written; - 2. be signed by the complainant; - 3. describe the specific acts, conditions, or circumstances alleged to violate the district's policies or obligations with regard to discrimination; and - 4. be filed with the Title IX/Compliance officer or assistant superintendent of human resources within one (1) year from the date of the occurrence that is the subject of the complaint, unless the delay is due to specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint or the district withheld information that was required to be provided under WAC 392-190 or related guidelines. - C. Upon receipt of the complaint, the district's Title IX/Compliance officer, the assistant superintendent of human resources, or designee will provide the complainant a copy of Procedure 3210P in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
+- B. The allegations of discrimination or discriminatory harassment shall: - 1. be written; - 2. be signed by the complainant; - 3. describe the specific acts, conditions, or circumstances alleged to violate the district's policies or obligations with regard to discrimination; and - 4. be filed with the Title IX/Civil Rights Compliance Officer or executive director of human resources within one (1) year from the date of the occurrence that is the subject of the complaint, unless the delay is due to specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint or the district withheld information that was required to be provided under WAC 392-190 or related guidelines.

+- C. Upon receipt of the complaint, the district's Title IX/Civil Rights Compliance Officer, the executive director of human resources, or designee will provide the complainant a copy of Procedure 3210P in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
 The district will promptly and thoroughly investigate the complaint.
-Following completion of the investigation, the Title IX Compliance officer or the assistant superintendent of human resources shall provide the superintendent/designee with a full written report of the complaint and the results of the investigation, unless the matter is resolved to the satisfaction of the complainant without an investigation or prior to the submission of a written report. - D. The superintendent/designee shall respond in writing to the complainant within thirty (30) calendar days after the district received the written complaint, unless otherwise agreed to by the complainant or if exceptional circumstances related to the complaint require an extension of the time limit.
+Following completion of the investigation, the Title IX/Civil Rights Compliance Officer or the executive director of human resources shall provide the superintendent/designee with a full written report of the complaint and the results of the investigation, unless the matter is resolved to the satisfaction of the complainant without an investigation or prior to the submission of a written report. - D. The superintendent/designee shall respond in writing to the complainant within thirty (30) calendar days after the district received the written complaint, unless otherwise agreed to by the complainant or if exceptional circumstances related to the complaint require an extension of the time limit.
 If an extension is needed, the district will notify the complainant in writing of the reasons for the extension and the anticipated response date in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
-At the time the district responds to the complainant, the district will send a copy of the response to the office of the superintendent of public instruction. - E. The response by the superintendent/designee will include: - 1.
+At the time the district responds to the complainant, the district will send a copy of the response to the office of the superintendent of public instruction.

+- E. The response by the superintendent/designee will include: - 1.
 A summary of the results of the investigation; - 2.
 Whether the district failed to comply with WAC 392-190 or related guidelines; - 3.
 If the district failed to comply with WAC 392-190 or related guidelines, the corrective measures deemed necessary to correct the noncompliance; and - 4.
 Notice of the complainant's right to appeal under WAC 392-190-005, including where and with whom the appeal should be filed.

-- The district's response to the complaint will be provided in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency in accordance with Title VI. - F. Corrective measures necessary to correct any noncompliance shall be instituted as expeditiously as possible, but no later than thirty (30) calendar days after the district's written response to the complainant, unless otherwise agreed to by the complainant.
+The district's response to the complaint will be provided in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency in accordance with Title VI.

+F. Corrective measures necessary to correct any noncompliance shall be instituted as expeditiously as possible, but no later than thirty (30) calendar days after the district's written response to the complainant, unless otherwise agreed to by the complainant.